Asperguide/asper-header/README.md

 - Add an option to provide a default description to avoid having to ask the user for it at every trigger.

+## 1.0.15

+- Add support for rtf, properties and doxyfile files

 ---

 ## Following Extension Guidelines